-Additionally, take note there are some dogs that that are predisposed including brachycephalics (Bostons, Bulldogs, French Bulldogs, Shih Tzus, Pugs) or any dog with a short muzzle, older dogs, overweight dogs or dogs with laryngeal paralysis.
+Additionally, take note there are some dogs that are predisposed including brachycephalics (Bostons, Bulldogs, French Bulldogs, Shih Tzus, Pugs) or any dog with a short muzzle, older dogs, overweight dogs or dogs with laryngeal paralysis.

 When their temperature rises above 103° F, it’s important to get your pet cooled down immediately.
 Dr. Oparil recommends using cool water, bathe them (if safe to do), hose them down, or use cool damp clothes and get your pet immediately to a veterinarian!
 Do not ice your pet.

 Tip #5: Don’t leave your pets in the car, even if you have the windows cracked or air conditioning running.
 Temperatures within the car rise quickly to 150 degrees within minutes, causing your pet to become overheated.
 It’s also illegal in many states, including California.

 Tip #6: Keep an eye on your pets when they are near a pool, beach, or on a boat.
 Not all animals can swim well or know how to get out of the pool.
 Consider purchasing a life vest for your pet to prevent any accidents.